ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   1. if the leaf cert is not for a domain that the server is authoritative for, the SCT MUST be discarded

-Check number 1 is for detecting duplicates.
-It's important to note that the check must be on pairs of SCT and chain in order to catch different chains accompanied by the same SCT.
+Check number 1 is for detecting duplicates and minimizing processing and storage by the server.
+It's important to note that the check should be on pairs of SCT and chain in order to catch different chains accompanied by the same SCT.
+This mis-matched chain information may be useful as a diagnostic tool for HTTPS server operators.
-\[XXX why is this important?\]

 Check number 2 is to prevent spamming attacks where an adversary can fill up the store prior to attacking a client, or a denial of